is-leeroy-jenkins/Badger/README.md

 ## ![](https://github.com/is-leeroy-jenkins/Badger/blob/main/Resources/Assets/GitHubImages/document.png) Document Viewer
+> The PDF Viewer control supports viewing, reviewing, and printing PDF files in the WPF applications.
+The thumbnail, bookmark, hyperlink, and
+> table of contents support provide easy navigation within and outside the PDF files.
+The form-filling support provides a platform to fill,
+> flatten, save, and print PDF files with AcroForm.
+The PDF files can be reviewed with the abundantly available annotation tools.

 - ##### Library of legal documentation used in evnironmental data analysis.
 - ##### Interact with, view and access PDFs outside the application

 ![](https://github.com/is-leeroy-jenkins/Badger/blob/main/Resources/Assets/GitHubImages/Guidance.gif)

 ## ![](https://github.com/is-leeroy-jenkins/Badger/blob/main/Resources/Assets/GitHubImages/sql.png) SQL Editors
 >Common SQL operations used in data analysis:
-Filtering data: Using the WHERE clause to select specific rows based on conditions.
+>Filtering data: Using the WHERE clause to select specific rows based on conditions.
-Aggregation: Employing functions like SUM, AVG, COUNT, MIN, MAX to calculate summary statistics on groups of data.
+>Aggregation: Employing functions like SUM, AVG, COUNT, MIN, MAX to calculate summary statistics on groups of data.
-Joining tables: Combining data from multiple tables using JOIN operations to create a comprehensive view.
+>Joining tables: Combining data from multiple tables using JOIN operations to create a comprehensive view.
-Subqueries: Using nested queries to filter data based on results from another query
+>Subqueries: Using nested queries to filter data based on results from another query.

 - ##### SQLite
 > A C-language library that implements a small, fast, self-contained, high-reliability, full-featured, SQL database engine
+> that's open source.
 ![](https://github.com/is-leeroy-jenkins/Badger/blob/main/Resources/Assets/GitHubImages/SQLite.gif)

 - ##### MS Access
-> A database management system (DBMS) from Microsoft that combines the relational Access Database Engine (ACE) with a graphical user interface and software-development tools
+> A database management system (DBMS) from Microsoft that combines the relational Access Database Engine (ACE)
+> with a graphical user interface and software-development tools

 ![](https://github.com/is-leeroy-jenkins/Badger/blob/main/Resources/Assets/GitHubImages/Access.gif)